ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   If ``src`` is a file and ``dest`` ends with "/" or is a directory, the file is copied to the directory with the same filename as ``src``.

+  If ``src`` is a directory and ends with "/", the contents of it will be copied into the root of ``dest``.
+If it doesn't end with "/", the directory itself will be copied.

   If ``src`` is a VSAM data set, ``dest`` must also be a VSAM.

   Wildcards can be used to copy multiple PDS/PDSE members to another PDS/PDSE.